bmuschko/ckad-prep/7-state-persistence.md

     path: /data/config
 ```

-You will see that the Persisten Volume has been created but and is available to be claimed.
+You will see that the Persistent Volume has been created but and is available to be claimed.

 ```bash
 $ kubectl get pv